mll-lab/laravel-graphql-playground/README.md

 It assumes a running GraphQL endpoint at `/graphql`.
 You can enter another URL in the UI or change the default setting in the configuration file.

+## Security

+If you do not want to enable the GraphQL playground in production, you can disable it in the config file.
+The easiest way is to set the environment variable `GRAPHQL_PLAYGROUND_ENABLED=false`

+If you want to add custom middleware to protect the route to the GraphQL playground, you can add it in the configuration file.